 Visit one of the last unspoiled coastal wetlands on the Atlantic Coast.
 Discover 6,000 years of human history and experience the beauty of salt marshes, coastal dunes, and hardwood hammocks.

 Phone: (904) 356-6857

-The museum features changing exhibits from the works of the nation's and the world's top contemporary artists as well as a permanent collection.
+The museum features changing exhibits from the works of the nation's and the world's top contemporary artists as well as a permanent collection of nearly 5,000 works of art.
 The museum is also famous for its fabulous gardens.
-Admission is $5 for adults, $3 for military, senior citizens and children.
-Hours are Sunday, 2 PM to 5 PM, Tuesday 10 AM to 9:30 PM, Wednesday through Friday, 10 AM to 4 PM and Saturday, noon to 5 PM.
+Admission is $10 for adults, $6 for military, senior citizens and children.
+Hours are Sunday, Noon to 4 PM, Tuesday 10 AM to 9:00 PM, Wednesday through Saturday, 10 AM to 4 PM.